Kavin-ESE/bare-metal-arm-systick-context-switching/README.md

-# Cooperative Task Scheduler on ARM Cortex-M (Assembly)
+# Task Scheduler on ARM Cortex-M (Assembly)

-This project implements a minimal cooperative task scheduler on an ARM Cortex-M processor using pure assembly language.
+This project implements a minimal task scheduler on an ARM Cortex-M processor using pure assembly language.
 It demonstrates how context switching works internally by manually saving and restoring CPU registers, programming the SysTick timer, and managing multiple task stacks.

 # Overview